dwyl/phoenix-chat-example/README.md

 end
 ```

-and at the top of the file in the `join` function,
+and at the top of the file update the `join` function to the following:

 ```elixir
 def join("chat_room:lobby", payload, socket) do